18 Dec 2014

 The import business of Hong Kong trading firms is mainly generated by the distributing capabilities under the identity of agents or dealers.
 These trading firms usually specialise in one area of products and represent one or more foreign brands.
 Their trading map usually encompasses Hong Kong, the Chinese mainland (or certain parts of it) or other Asian countries.

 Due to the development of trade supporting services on the Chinese mainland, trading firms increasingly source goods offshore for sales in international markets.
 Some of these goods are transhipped via Hong Kong, or shipped directly without touching Hong Kong ground.
 Such trade, known as offshore trade, is not reflected in Hong Kong's trade statistics.
-According to the Census and Statistics Department, Hong Kong's sales value of offshore trade (includes both “merchanting” and “merchandising for offshore transactions”) in 2010 amounted to HK$3,886.3 billion, up 32.6% over 2009.
-In comparison, the value of re-exports was HK$2,961.5 billion in 2010, up 22.8% over 2009.
+According to the Census and Statistics Department, Hong Kong's sales value of offshore trade in 2012 (including both “merchanting” and “merchandising for offshore transactions”) amounted to HK$4,669 billion, up 4.5% over 2011.
+In comparison, the value of re-exports was HK$3,376 billion in 2012, up 3.2% over 2011.
 The amount of offshore trade has surpassed the value of Hong Kong's re-exports.

-Hong Kong's import and export trading firms are typically small, employing around 6 persons on average.
-There were 102,273 import and export trading firms in Hong Kong in 2011, with less than 300 of these firms having more than 100 employees.
+Hong Kong's import and export trading firms are typically small, employing less than 10 persons on average.
+There were 102,249 import and export trading firms in Hong Kong as of June 2014, with less than 300 of them having employed more than 100 employees.
 There are three broad categories of import and export trading firms: